rastogiprassan/vityarthi_project/statement.md

 8. Backend APIs for fare calculation, user management, and trip data handling.

-These features ensure a user-friendly, accurate, and transparent fare estimating tool for passengers and operators, with extensibility for advanced options like machine learning-based fare predictions.​
+These feature ensure a user-friendly, accurate, and transparent fare estimating tool for passengers and operators, with extensibility for advanced options like machine learning-based fare predictions.​